 Tree Restoration & Pruning in Warren, MI

 Tree Restoration & Pruning– Tree and shrub restoration pruning is the process of improving the structure of a tree or shrub that was previously damaged, topped, vandalized, over pruned or pruned incorrectly.
 Restoration is not a solution to make a neglected tree perfect, this is an impossible task.
-Restoration pruning introduces growth of new, healthy shoots to try and renew the plant and encourage healthy growth for the future.
+Restoration pruning introduces the growth of new, healthy shoots to try and renew the plant and encourage healthy growth for the future.

 Restoration Pruning Goals